 Epilepsy is a common neurological disorder in which abnormal electrical discharges from the brain cause recurrent seizures.
-We studied two types of epileptic seizures in this review: partial seizures that start in one area of the brain, and generalised onset tonic-clonic seizures that start in both cerebral hemispheres simultaneously.
+We studied two types of epileptic seizures in this review: focal seizures that start in one area of the brain, and generalised onset tonic-clonic seizures that start in both cerebral hemispheres simultaneously.

 The choice of the first antiepileptic drug for an individual with newly diagnosed seizures is of great importance and should be made taking into account high-quality evidence of how effective the drugs are at controlling seizures and whether they are associated with side effects.
 It is also important that drugs appropriate for different seizure types are compared to each other.

-The most commonly reported side effects across all drugs were drowsiness or fatigue, headache or migraine, gastrointestinal disturbances (stomach upsets), dizziness or faintness and rash or skin disorders.
+The most commonly reported side effects across all drugs were drowsiness or fatigue, headache or migraine, gastrointestinal disturbances (stomach upsets), dizziness or faintness, and rash or skin disorders.

 Quality of the evidence

 This review provides high-quality evidence for individuals with focal seizures and moderate- to high-quality evidence for individuals with generalised tonic-clonic seizures, as less information was available for some of the drugs of interest for people with this seizure type.

 The results of this review support the NICE guidelines that carbamazepine and lamotrigine are suitable first treatment options for individuals with focal onset seizures, and also show that levetiracetam would be a suitable first treatment.
 Results of this review also support the use of sodium valproate as the first treatment for individuals with generalised tonic-clonic seizures and show that lamotrigine and levetiracetam would be suitable alternative first treatments, particularly for those who are pregnant or considering becoming pregnant, for whom sodium valproate may not be an appropriate treatment option.

 How up-to-date is this review?